-Here’s how you can lose weight by cycling.
+Here’s how you can losing weight by cycling.

 Adjust The Intensity Occasionally

-The recommended practice is riding at low intensity to moderate, 80% of the time and moderate to high-intensity for the other 20%.
+Aim for low to moderate intensity 80% of the time, and moderate to high intensity for the remaining 20%.

-Stationary bikes or indoor trainers are good choices as they are safe, even at high speeds.
+Stationary bikes or indoor trainers are ideal for safety at higher speeds.

-Plan most of your workouts at about 70% of your maximum heart rate for about two hours.
+Plan most of your workouts at about 70% of your maximum rate of heart for about two hours.
 As your fitness level improves, take longer rides to three hours or more for maximum calorie burn.